ben-casson/Woordle/README.md

 <br>

-This project is a Wordle clone that has no wait times between games.
+This Wordle clone has no wait times between games.
+You can play as often as you want!